 MasterWriter is a suite of tools to help all types of writers gain inspiration, write more effectively, and improve their efficiency.
-Writing is a creative process but it’s also hard work.
-It requires discipline, research, and an attention to detail.
+Writing is a creative process, but it’s also hard work.
+It requires discipline, research, and attention to detail.
 Even the best writers can get stuck and wish they had better resources to help them.

 MasterWriter Helps You Find the Perfect Word or Phrase

 One of the biggest challenges for writers is coming up with the ideal word for the occasion.
 You can use a dictionary or thesaurus, but these are really pre-digital age tools with limited benefits.
 Of course, there are online thesauruses that are a little more efficient, but you’re still basically getting a list of synonyms.
 This is helpful but only takes you so far.
 MasterWriter provides far more advanced ways to find the words you need quickly.
 You get a whole range of options:

 To give you a better idea of how you can use MasterWriter to suggest words and phrases quickly, let’s try an example.
 I’ll choose the word “smart” as a starting point.
 First, it gives me several options for usage, including “intelligent,” “well-dressed,” and “pain” (an older meaning of “smart” means hurts).
 I decide to go with “Intelligent.”
 I can then choose between “Primary” and “Extended.”
 I can also specify parts of speech (noun, adjective, etc.) Primary adjectives that come up include “clever,” “brainy,” and “quick-witted,” along with many others.
 Then I switch to “Extended.”
 These aren’t exact synonyms but related words.
 Here I get another long list, included “enlightened,” “all-knowing,” “far-sighted,” and “masterful.”
 A few rhymes include “flowchart”, “rampart”, “jumpstart”, and “apart.”
 Phrases include “smart money” and “you’re too smart for your own good.”